Reinforcement Learning for Quantum Network Control with Application-Driven Objectives: Results

 In simulations, we set $\Lattenuation = 22~\text{km}$ and $K = 0.9$ (recall that this represents losses beyond channel transmissivity).
 The coherence time is set to $T_c = 0.1~\text{s}$, reflecting a conservative estimate consistent with near-term quantum hardware platforms (see, \eg \cite{Krutyanskiy2023:telecom-wavelength-quantum-repeater-node-based-on-trapped-ion-processo}).
 We consider $F_0$ values of 0.83 and 0.9: the former lies just below the threshold where $\skrbb$ becomes positive, while the latter provides a clear margin above it.

 As a baseline, we use a threshold-based policy that as a first step performs a grid search over consume and discard thresholds, $\fconsume$ and $\fdiscard$.
 For $F_0 = 0.83$, the search ranges are $[0.83, 0.86]$ for $\fconsume$ and $[0.77, 0.80]$ for $\fdiscard$; for $F_0 = 0.9$, they are $[0.9, 0.94]$ and $[0.87, 0.89]$, respectively.
-These ranges were chosen to avoid boundary solutions, except for $\fconsume = F_0$, which supports "consume-as-soon-as-possible" (CONSUME-ASAP) behavior where entangled states are consumed immediately upon creation.
-We use step sizes of 0.01 for all grid searches.
+These ranges are chosen based on the fundamental constraints of the DEJMPS protocol.
+For a given $F_0$, the maximum post-purification fidelity has an upper bound independent of experimental hardware \cite{dejmps1996:quantum-privacy-amplification-and-the-security-of-quantum-cryptography-over-noisy-channels}.
+Setting consume thresholds $\fconsume$ above this bound are physically impossible, while setting discard thresholds $\fdiscard$ too close to $F_0$ lead to trivial discard policies.
+The selected ranges avoid these extremes to ensure that the optimal threshold lies strictly within the search interval, with step sizes of $0.01$ used for all grid searches.
+The baseline supports both CONSUME-ASAP behavior (when $\fconsume = F_0$), and ``optimistic distillation'' akin to \cite{mobayenjarihani2024:optimistic-entanglement-purification-in-QN}, where successive purifications are attempted without communicating outcomes.
 For each discard and consume threshold, we run simulations to approximate the utility.
 Optimal thresholds are selected based on the highest objective value achieved during the search.
-We remark that our search ranges are limited due to the time-consuming process of simulating each setting combination of $\fdiscard$ and $\fconsume$ for each choice of link length and utility function.

 The baseline policy then operates as follows: when entangled pairs are absent, it initiates HEG and waits for the outcome.
 If entangled pairs are present, it consumes the pair with the maximum fidelity $\fmax$ if $\fmax \ge \fconsume$, and discards the lowest fidelity pair if it falls below the discard threshold $\fdiscard$.
-Otherwise, it performs distillation when possible or waits for additional pairs to enable distillation.
-The policy always performs distillation optimistically as in \cite{mobayenjarihani2024:optimistic-entanglement-purification-in-QN}, and selects the entangled pairs with lowest fidelity differences when presented with multiple options.
+Otherwise, it performs distillation optimistically when possible, selecting entangled pairs with the smallest fidelity difference when multiple options exist, or waits for additional pairs to enable distillation.
 Note that our results are not directly comparable to those in \cite{mobayenjarihani2024:optimistic-entanglement-purification-in-QN}, which assumes a source-in-the-middle HEG scheme, whereas we assume a meet-in-the-middle configuration.
-We provide pseudocode for the WN2M3 baseline policy in Algorithm~\ref{alg:baseline-policy}.
+We provide pseudocode for the WN2M3 baseline policy in Algorithm~\ref{alg:baseline-policy} (see \appendixname~\ref{appendix:pseudocode-baseline}).

 Since RL policies are stochastic, we define $\pi_{\theta} : \cc{S} \to \cc{A}$ as the deterministic greedy version with parameters $\theta$, where $\pi_{\theta}(s) \coloneqq \argmax_{a \in \cc{A}} \pi(s, a, \theta)$.
 All policy evaluations use this deterministic form.